 (c) the vehicle’s lights are on.

-Penalty: $1 000.
+Penalty for this subregulation: a fine of $1 000.

 (6) An area of a zoological park may be designated for parking subject to the payment of a charge fixed by the Authority and specified on a traffic sign, and a person must not park a vehicle in such an area at any time when the charge applies unless —